 Make a semester or trimester timetable.

-There are also templates available through Learning Development.
+There are also templates available through Learning Support.

 This gives a good visual on where you are, what is coming up, and how far away it is.
 Use this to craft your weekly timetable.
 Alison is adamant that the weighting of each assignment is included to give you an idea of how much time to put into it, “You don’t want to timetable in a huge chunk of hours for a 5% quiz, when you have a 40% essay coming up as well.”
 She also suggests using a weighting device that speaks to you, “some students prefer to put the percentage of their HECS fee each assignment is worth!”